-This guide to face coverings at Walt Disney World offers info & tips, our recommendation for the best mask for the parks, rules & the latest policies, and answers to frequently asked questions about wearing masks at Magic Kingdom, Epcot, Animal Kingdom, and Hollywood Studios.
+This guide to face coverings at Walt Disney World offers info & tips, our recommendation for the best masks, rules & policy changes, and answers to frequently asked questions on wearing masks at Magic Kingdom, EPCOT, Animal Kingdom, Hollywood Studios, and Blizzard Beach water park.
+(Updated February 3, 2021.)

-Prior to the reopening of the parks, one of the big reader questions was “will face masks be required at Walt Disney World?”
-As rumors started to emerge that they would, it became a controversial topic among fans.
+The question of “are face masks required at Walt Disney World?” has been a controversial topic among fans for months, since before the parks reopened or the rule was even announced.
 We are not here to relitigate the topic.
 If you want to argue about the mask policy, join a local debate club.
 If you want your voice to be heard about Disney’s rule in a meaningful way, contact Walt Disney World.

-Our view is that what’s done is done.
-In this time of “temporary abnormal,” significant health and safety measures have been implemented; no amount of guest feedback is going to change those rules.
+Our view is: what’s done is done.
+In this time of “temporary abnormal,” significant health and safety measures have been implemented and no amount of guest feedback is going to change the rules.
 Walt Disney World, along with every other Disney theme park in the world, Universal Studios Florida, Islands of Adventure, SeaWorld Orlando, and Gatorland all require face masks.
 Some parks do have more flexible policies (like Tokyo Disneyland) or exempt outdoor areas (like LEGOLAND), but every major, non-regional theme park has a mask policy of some sort.

 It is totally understandable if you don’t want to visit Walt Disney World while the face mask policy is in place.
 You’re certainly not alone, and it’s no secret that Americans are divided on the topic of face masks.
 If the comments on various blog posts (like this one and this one) are any indication, many Walt Disney World fans will avoid the parks so long as the temporary rules and restrictions are in place.

 Even if you are willing to visit Walt Disney World while the mask rule is in effect, be aware that wearing face coverings is just one of the many compromises you’ll have to make in the near future.
 The downside is these new policies, reduced entertainment, and a lack of discounts.
-The upside is the unprecedented low crowds (we address that phenomenon and likelihood it’ll continue in this post) and short waits.
-Additionally, aggressive general public discounts are likely to be released as soon as Florida is no longer a hotspot.
+The upside is lower crowds and shorter waits.
+Additionally, discounts are slightly better than normal–and we’re expecting more aggressive deals throughout 2021.

-Face coverings are required for all Guests (ages 2 and up) and Cast Members.
+Face coverings are required for all guests (ages 2 and up) and Cast Members, including those who have been vaccinated.
 Please bring your own face coverings and wear them at all times, except when dining or swimming.
-You may remove your face covering while actively eating or drinking, but you should be stationary and maintain appropriate physical distancing.
+You may remove your face covering while actively eating or drinking, but you must be stationary and maintain appropriate physical distancing.

 All face coverings (whether disposable or reusable) must: